-If the owner is eligible to submit an Owner Self-Certification of Repair form, the Certification must be submitted to MHA within five (5) business days of the scheduled Final Inspection date and must also contain the owner and participant's signature.
-MHA may require documentation of the completed work be attached to the Certification, i.e. receipts, pictures, etc. Units where verification of repair by self-certification may be subject to additional quality control inspections.
+The owner will complete the Owner Self-Certification of Repair form and the OSC form must contain the owner and participant's signature.
+It is the owner's responsibility to obtain the participant's signature on the Certification form certifying that the repairs were completed.
+MHA may require evidence of the completed work be attached to the Certification, i.e., receipts, pictures, etc.